 Other Acrylic Paint Lines…

-You can certainly use other acrylic paints that are exterior grade.
-The challenge is that most exterior paints are not 0-VOC (and neither are most primers).
 I don’t know of a paint that beats ECOS Paints/Lakeland Paints, but if you do find a 0-VOC acrylic exterior paint and primer that will be just fine as well.

 2. Linseed Oil Paint

-Allback Linseed Oil Paint is made with linseed oil, clay fillers, and natural pigments.
+Allback Linseed Oil Paint is made with linseed oil, clay fillers, and mostly natural pigments.
 It’s free of solvents.

 This sticks to just about anything – metal, wood, rocks/stone, glass, ceramic, plastics (except a very shiny slipper polypropylene like the inside of yogurt containers, and silicone).

-You can use this paint on interior items, wooden framing and if you have a glass terrarium this is perfect for going right over the glass (either on the interior side or outside side).
+You can use this paint on interior items, and wooden framing and if you have a glass terrarium this is perfect for going right over the glass (either on the interior side or outside side).

 Cost: